-This year’s exciting celebrity dancer lineup includes:
+2018’s exciting celebrity dancer lineup included:

 MEET THE DANCERS!